 Analytics is overwhelming.
 Lots of people think that tracking 73 different metrics means they’ve solved their analytics problem.
 Don’t do it!
 Unless you’ve got employees twiddling their thumbs, you’ll never be able to handle that many metrics.

-Our most successful and happiest customers, irrespective of size, limit their tracking plan to a tight suite of core events with rich sets of properties that they can use to answer concrete questions they have about their business.
+Our most successful and happiest customers, regardless of company size, limit their tracking plan to a tight set of important events, with lots of properties that they can use to answer concrete business questions.

-Here are some rules to follow when spec-ing out your tracking plan to keep it neat, tidy, and semantically useful:
+Here are some rules to follow when developing your tracking plan, to help keep it neat, tidy, and semantically useful:

 - Don’t create event names dynamically.